FollyBeachBaptist/follybeachbaptist.org/index.md

 header_title: ""
 ---

-Thank you for visiting our site.

-## Welcome to Folly Beach Baptist Church!

-We are so excited that you are here.
+Thank you for visiting our site, we are so excited that you are here!

 We are a fellowship of Christ followers who are committed to:

 **Reaching** Everyone with the Gospel (Romans 1:16)
 **Raising** Believers in the Scripture (2 Timothy 3:16-17)